MrTortoise/MrTortoise.github.io/_posts/2019-06-24-setting-up-elixir-and-liveview.md

 Some notes where I had to diverge:

 - When you are altering the `package.json` then you need to refer to the `deps` folder that is in the root of the umbrella solution rather than just the phoenix project (the client project).
-- The config that sets up the live reload and the file associations was already included in my version of phoenix (this makes me worry I have added a dependency that is already in)
+- The config that sets up the live reload and the file associations was already included in my version of phoenix (this makes me worry I have added a dependency that is already in) - see code snippet below for already existing example.

 ```elixir
 config :client, ClientWeb.Endpoint,